armankir/welcomebot/README.md

 # Any more questions?

 You can DM me on discord, @Arman#8145, or you can just use YouTube, its a good resource.

+# Legal

+There is none, use it however you want.